 For clubbers, Costa Adeje has Achaman Discopub, Troviscas Beach Club, Faro Tenerife Club, and Club Mystique.

-Bambú Lounge Bar Tenerife, Terraza Isla De Mar, and Bongó Anaga are the busiest.
+Bambú Lounge Bar Tenerife, Terraza Isla De Mar, and Bongó Anaga are the busiest nightlife spots in Santa Cruz.

-New Mansion, Blanco Bar, and Color Cafe are the most popular.
+New Mansion, Blanco Bar, and Color Cafe are the most popular nightlife spots in Puerto de La Cruz.

 As for the festivals in Tenerife; they are one of the best known in the world and Tenerife Carnivals are also the best after those of Rio de Janeiro in Brazil.
 The Tenerife Carnival goes for 27 days take place during February and all the islanders gather together during these annual festivities.